jaardila-3/NetCoreBaseStructure/README.md

 # NetCoreBaseStructure

 A foundational structure for building .NET Core projects, designed with a scalable five-layer architecture to ensure maintainability and best practices.
-This repository provides a starting point for .NET Core applications using ASP.NET Core MVC, Entity Framework Core with Oracle Database, and modern design patterns like the Generic Repository and Unit of Work.
+This repository provides a starting point for .NET Core applications using ASP.NET Core MVC, Entity Framework Core with Oracle Database in a Code First approach, and modern design patterns like the Generic Repository and Unit of Work.
 It also incorporates DotNetEnv for environment variable management, making it ideal for development environments.

 ## Overview
 This template includes: